osa1/tiny/ARCHITECTURE.md

   maintain the connection (server address/port, NickServ/SASL/etc.
   credentials, nicks, ...).

-- `Event`: an enum type of all possible IRC events ("connected", "message received" etc.)
+- `Event`: an enum type for IRC events ("connected", "message received" etc.)

 - `Client`: the connection handle type.
 Users create a `Client` by providing a `ServerInfo`. `Client` then maintains the connection (handles timeouts,